hdhaliwa/FileIOStream/README.md

 # FileIOStream
-BinaryIOStream Java program to bring data in csv format  from java program to local folder on desktop
+BinaryIOStream Java program to write data in csv format  from java program to local folder on desktop